Carson Daly And His Wife Siri Are Expecting A Baby

 “You should hug Siri not me, I’ve done very little in this situation,” he joked as he received embraces from his Today Show colleagues.

-Carson is surrounded by love in his life and has relied upon the love and joy he gets from his family members to survive some especially painful times in recent years.
-He was heartbroken to lose his mother Patti unexpectedly in 2017 when she had a heart attack.
-Only five weeks later he then endured the loss of his stepfather Richard to bone cancer.
+Carson is surrounded by love in his life.
+Recently, he has relied upon this love — and the joy he gets from his family — to survive some especially painful times.
+In 2017, he was heartbroken after losing his mother Patti unexpectedly when she had a heart attack and then, only five weeks later, losing his stepfather Richard to bone cancer.

 Carson prides himself in being an active and dutiful father, showering his children in the love he was lucky enough to experience growing up.
-His adoration for his kids makes it all the more difficult to leave on business.
+He has said, however, that his adoration for his kids makes it all the more difficult to leave home for business.

 “I don’t think anybody gives us credit for being emotional.
 I’m very sentimental with my kids.
 When I’m driving to JFK (airport) and I’m going to be gone for five days, it really does suck,” he said when discussing his devotion to fatherhood.